Posted by ESPN.com's Matt Mosley

 Hardcore analysis: The Redskins have only five picks in the draft, and I guarantee you they won't take a wide receiver at No. 13.
 They addressed this position in last year's draft by selecting Devin Thomas and Malcolm Kelly in the second round.
 They were ecstatic with those choices -- right up until training camp.
 Kelly was banged up and Thomas showed a lot of immaturity in his approach to the game.

 I think Thomas has a chance to break through and make a significant contribution in '09.
 After watching Kelly play throughout his career at Oklahoma, I'm not so sure about him.
 This knee injury could be a lingering thing, and I don't see him as a real explosive player.
 But for now, the Redskins are stuck with their current cast of receivers.
-Santana Moss is an excellent receiver, but he's not a true No. 1 unless you have someone on the other side who keeps defenses honest.
+Santana Moss is an excellent receiver, but he's not a true No. 1 unless you have someone on the other side who keep defenses honest.
 Antwaan Randle El's not that guy.